thecreativeone91/CamPop/README.md

 # CamPop
 CamPop for macOS allows webhooks to pop open an RTSP Camera stream in a window

+# Known Issues
+Camera window is slow to popup requires ffplay to be installed at /opt/homebrew/bin/ffplay - ```run brew install ffmpeg

 # Settings

 ![Screenshot of Settings Window](settings.png)